 All children can benefit from learning basic skills when they get their first camera.
 The first thing you’ll want to teach them are the different parts of the camera.
 An age-appropriate camera will be simple and should only have a few parts to identify: power button, viewfinder, lens, flash, and shutter.
 Older children can be taught how to load film into the camera.

 The next skill to teach is how to hold a camera.
 Explain how to hold the camera with two hands, then bring the camera in close to the body and position it so the child can see the image through the viewfinder.
 It may be helpful to have them sit down or stand against a solid object like a wall or tree for extra stability.
-For older children, you can teach them a pro tip on breathing—before you take a shot, take a gentle but deep breath, hold it, then take the shot and exhale.
+For older children, you can teach them a pro tip on breathing—before you take a shot, take a gentle but deep breath, hold it, snap a picture, and exhale.

 Once they understand how to hold a camera, the next skill to teach is how to find a point of interest.
 One expense of film photography is, of course, the film, so it’s a good idea to make sure the child understands how to identify points of interest instead of blindly taking pictures of everything in sight.
 The best way to teach this is to have a child think about the story the picture will tell.
 If there is no story, then move on to finding a more interesting subject to shoot.